 Brand keywords include your company or producer name, podcast name.
 You should definitely track these across all countries and platforms.
 Your brand keywords are indeed the core of your podcast keyword set.

 - Check out Competitor Keywords

 You can also get inspiration from the keywords used by your competitors.
-To check what keywords your competitors are using, you can check the Competitive Analysis section of Voxalyze, showing you the top 10 keywords your competitor ranks for.
+To check what keywords your competitors are using, you can check the Keyword Explorer section of Voxalyze, which shows you all the keywords your competitor ranks for.
 Or you could start adding your competitors’ podcasts to the list of projects you follow.
 This way, you will have access to all the keywords their podcasts rank for.

 - Brainstorm keywords that describe your podcast.